Shreyank-SH/MultiQRCode-Hackathon/README.md

 # MultiQRCode-Hackathon
 ---
+I used YOLOv8n for this project because it provides an excellent balance between speed and accuracy, making it suitable for real-time object detection tasks.
+YOLOv8n is a lightweight nano version optimized for deployment on edge devices and resource-constrained environments, without compromising detection precision.
+Its improved architecture enhances feature extraction and multi-scale object detection, which is crucial for detecting small and varied QR codes.
+Additionally, YOLOv8n benefits from modern training approaches and efficient inference, enabling faster training and real-time prediction.

 All training and validation results are saved in the respective folders named `training results` and `validation results` in the project directory.
+Note - Complete model training and inferencing is done in Google Colab using T4 GPU for faster computation.

 # Project Structure
 ```